Interplay between topology and interactions in superconducting chains: The solution

 \section{The solution}

-For further progress in the understanding the properties of the model, we consider the case where the chemical potential is at the energy of the localized particles, i.e., $\mu=E_f$ and for further simplicity, $E_f=\mu$ is taken to be zero.
-The case $E_F=\mu \ne 0$ also can be solved.
+For further progress in understanding the properties of the model, we consider that the chemical potential coincides with the energy of the localized quasi-particles, i.e., $\mu=E_f$.
+We also assume that $\mu=E_f=0$, although the case $E_F=\mu \ne 0$ can also be solved.
 Notice that for $\mu=0$, the superconducting chain, in the absence of the coupling to the localized electrons, is in a nontrivial topological state, since the condition $|\mu/2t|<1$ is satisfied~\cite{alicea}.
 On the other hand, for $\Delta=0$ the model corresponds to the one-dimensional spinless FK model~\cite{brydon}.

-When $E_f=\mu=0$, the Hamiltonian $\mathcal{H_{KL}}$ does not depend on the Majorana operators $\beta_B$ and $\beta_A$, associated with the localized electrons.
+When $E_f=\mu=0$, the Hamiltonian $\mathcal{H_{KL}}=\mathcal{H_{K}}+\mathcal{H_{L}}$ does not depend on the Majorana operators $\beta_B$ and $\beta_A$, associated with the localized electrons.
 We can then define an operator $K_i= i \beta_{Ai}\beta_{Bi}$ that commutes with the Hamiltonian of the superconductor, i.e., $[K_i,\mathcal{H_{KL}}]=0$ for all sites.
 This implies that $K_i$ is a $c$-number~\cite{he}.
 On the other hand, the anti-commutation rules of the Majorana operators imply that $K_i^2=1$ or $K_i=\pm 1$.
 The Hamiltonian of the system can now be written as,

 where $J_i=J K_i/16$ ($K_i=\pm 1$).
-From a formal point of view $\mathcal{H}$ is a quadratic form that can be exactly solved.
+From a formal point of view $\mathcal{H}$ is now a quadratic form that can be exactly solved.
 The interacting problem has been mapped in a non-interacting one, formally in a system with a site dependent chemical potential~\cite{gotta1,gotta2,gotta3}.